Henry E. Riggs: Early business career

 Riggs worked for over a decade at early Silicon Valley companies and institutes.
-Between undergraduate and graduate school (1957-1958) he worked at Ampex, and from 1960-1963 at the Stanford Research Institute (now SRI International).
-From 1963-1970 Riggs worked at Icore Industries, as president for his final three years, and from 1970-1974, he was Chief Financial Officer at Measurex.
+Between undergraduate and graduate school (1957–1958) he worked at Ampex, and from 1960 to 1963 at the Stanford Research Institute (now SRI International).
+From 1963 to 1970 Riggs worked at Icore Industries, as president for his final three years, and from 1970 to 1974, he was Chief Financial Officer at Measurex.

 Teaching career

 While working at Icore Riggs began to teach part-time at Stanford and joined the faculty full time in 1974.
 He was the Thomas Ford Professor of Engineering Management.
 From 1978 to 1983 he was chair of the Stanford Industrial Engineering and Engineering Management Department.
 One of Riggs' key courses at Stanford was Industrial Accounting (IE 133; now IE 140), which covered principles of financial and cost accounting.
 He was a dedicated teacher, and in 1979 was awarded the Tau Beta Pi Award for Excellence in Undergraduate Engineering Teaching, and in 1980 he received Stanford's highest award for excellence in teaching: the Walter J. Gores Faculty Achievement Award.
 Riggs commonly used case studies in his teaching, and as he biked through campus to class, he cut quite a figure in his suit and signature bow-tie.
 He continued to teach while taking on academic leadership roles (below).
-Following his retirement from KGI, he returned to Stanford as Emeritus Professor and continued to teach there from 2004 until 2015.
-Riggs was teaching “The Art and Logic of Fundraising” course as part of Stanford’s Continuing Studies Program just weeks before his death.
+Following his retirement from KGI, he returned to Stanford as emeritus Professor and continued to teach there from 2004 until 2015.
+Riggs was teaching “The Art and Logic of Fundraising” course as part of Stanford's Continuing Studies Program just weeks before his death.

 Academic leadership career

 Vice President for Development at Stanford

-In 1983 Riggs was named Vice President for Development at Stanford and headed all university fundraising efforts.
+In 1983 Riggs was named vice president for Development at Stanford and headed all university fundraising efforts.
 In this role he re-imagined academic philanthropy as a large-scale operation.
 With this approach he successfully led the Stanford Centennial Campaign, the first billion dollar academic fund-raising effort, which has been widely followed by major institutions.